eush77/repl-here/README.md

 Usage:  repl-here [-v | --verbose]
 ```

 `--verbose` flag prints a table describing how a particular module is named inside the REPL.
-Module names are effectively camel-cased versions of module names.
+Variable names are effectively camel-cased versions of module names.

 ## API